bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1-AbsalomGangWar.md

 Jabaxa tells the team about the nightclub, Fusion Queen, that the Downside Kings use as a front for their illegal activities.
 - His gang can't be directly involved or a full-blown gangwar could be incited, which would put the citizens of Level-21 in danger.

+## The Fusion Queen

+Redacted convinces the team that they should at least check out the club before engaging in any kind of assault.
+They swing by the club and Redacted quickly recognizes the club’s logo, a stylized crown, as a variant of the Downside Kings’ symbol.
+As they approach the bouncer's immediately draw their laser pistols and inform them of the no weapons policy.
+- Gereon was able to calm them down with a story that the team had just arrived on station from completing a mission and was looking for a place to unwind.
+They would drop off their gear and return later.

+Heading back to the Moons of sleep, the team decided to follow through on the story an return to the club that evening without weapons.
+- passing security check, they bouncers let them in
+- they learn the basic layout of the club and take special note of the 'staff only' double doors.
+  - Redacted verifies the door is locked using a keycard that all staff have
+- the team has a few drinks (15cr) and dances.
+Gereon mildly questions the waitress and Redacted the bartender about the Downside Kings, but there is no indication that the staff knows anything about the gang.

+After a few hours the team retires back to the Moons of Sleep.

+### Formulating a Plan
+Its obvious to everyone that they will need to get access to that staff area, but the crowd and staff are all civilians.